Caves of Aggtelek Karst and Slovak Karst

-The Caves of Aggtelek Karst and Slovak Karst is a UNESCO World Heritage site consisting of 712 caves spread out over a total area of 55800 ha along the border of Hungary and Slovakia.
+The Caves of Aggtelek Karst and Slovak Karst are a series of over 1000 karst caves spread out over a total area of 55800 ha along the border of Hungary and Slovakia.
+With an exceptional diversity of karst structures and complex cave systems developing from both temperate and tropical processes, the caves and surrounding areas were inscribed as a UNESCO World Heritage Site in 1995.

 Background

-This UNESCO World Heritage site includes seven components.
-They are Aggtelek, Szendrő-Rudabánya Hill, and Esztramoill in Hungary, and Dobšiná Ice Cave, Koniar plateau, Plešivec plateau, and neighbourhood of Silica and Jasov in Slovakia.
+This UNESCO World Heritage Site includes seven components, three of which are in Hungary, and four in Slovakia.
+In Hungary, the components include Aggtelek, Szendrő-Rudabánya Hill, and Esztramoill.
+The components in Slovakia are Dobšiná Ice Cave, Koniar plateau, Plešivec plateau, and a component neighbouring Silica and Jasov.